It's also used for other types of long-standing pain when weaker painkillers no longer work.

-- It may be best not to drink alcohol while taking morphine as you are more likely to get side effects like feeling sleepy.
+- It may be best not to drink alcohol while taking morphine as you're more likely to get side effects like feeling sleepy.

 - Morphine is also called by the brand names MST, Zomorph, Sevredol, Morphgesic, MXL or Oramorph.

 Morphine can be taken by children and adults of all ages.
-However babies, young children and older people may be more likely to get side effects.
+However babies, young children and older people are more likely to get side effects.

 Morphine is not suitable for some people.
 Tell your doctor before starting the medicine if you have: